IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/max-envizi-index.md

 - `MXURL`: The base URL of the Maximo instance.
 This would include the protocol, domain name and the port number.
 Do not put a trailing `/` at the end.
 In the absense of port number, the default port for the protocol will be used _(80 for http, 443 for https)_.
     - e.g. http://example.maximo.com:9080
+    - For MAS deployments, this route should be to the Manage instance domain.
+You can find this route in OpenShift under **Networking -> Routes** within the Manage namespace.
+The route should have the format **"workspace".manage."instanceid"**

 - `CUSTOMER`: Name of the customer.
 This will be used to name the CSV files.
 To be supplied by Envizi.